jaychempan/EarthSynth/README.md

 ### Citation

-If you are interested in the following work, please cite the following paper.
+If you are interested in the following work or want to use our dataset, please cite the following paper.

 ```
 @misc{pan2025earthsynthgeneratinginformativeearth,